Mar 11, 2020

-- Combine respondent-driven sampling (RDS) and participatory action research (PAR) methods to conduct interviews in five large cities with high rates of gun violence: Baltimore, Detroit, Las Vegas, New Orleans, and New York City.
+- Combine respondent-driven sampling (RDS) and participatory action research (PAR) methods to conduct interviews in four cities: New York, NY; Detroit, MI; Philadelphia, PA; and Wilmington, DE.

 - Interview participants on a range of individual, situational, and contextual factors related to interviewees’ experiences, beliefs, and resilience strategies.